 The amniotic fluid constantly moves (circulates) as the baby swallows and "inhales" the fluid, and then releases it.

 The amniotic fluid helps:

-An excessive amount of amniotic fluid is called polyhydramnios.
-This condition can occur with multiple pregnancy (twins or triplets), congenital anomalies (problems that exist when the baby is born), or gestational diabetes.
+Too much amniotic fluid is called polyhydramnios.
+This condition can occur with multiple pregnancies (twins or triplets), congenital anomalies (problems that exist when the baby is born), or gestational diabetes.

 Abnormal amounts of amniotic fluid may cause the health care provider to watch the pregnancy more carefully.
-Removal of a sample of the fluid, through amniocentesis, can provide information about the sex, health, and development of the fetus.
+Removing a sample of the fluid through amniocentesis can provide information about the sex, health, and development of the fetus.

 Cunningham FG, Leveno KJ, Bloom SL, et al. Embryogenesis and fetal morphological development.
 In: Cunningham FG, Leveno KL, Bloom SL, et al, eds.
 Williams Obstetrics.
 24th ed.
 New York, NY: McGraw-Hill; 2040:chap 7.

 Gilbert WM.
 Amniotic fluid disorders.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 33.

 Ross MG, Ervin MG, Novak D. Placental and fetal physiology.
 In: Gabbe SG, Niebyl JR, Simpson JL, at al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 2.